php-fig/fig-standards/proposed/http-factory/http-factory.md

      * Create a new request.
      *
      * @param string $method The HTTP method associated with the request.
      * @param UriInterface|string $uri The URI associated with the request.
-If
-     *     the value is a string, the factory MUST create a UriInterface
-     *     instance based on it.
      */
     public function createRequest(string $method, $uri): RequestInterface;
 }